deafmute420/ups-timecard-quickcard/README.md

 ## Features

-- Fill Timecard
+- Fill Timecard with one click
-- Configure Schedule
+- Create and manage multiple schedules
-- Export Schedule
+- Export Schedule all schedules to JSON file
-- Import Schedule
+- Import Schedules from JSON file
-- Reset Schedule
+- Delete saved schedules
+- Saves schedules locally in the browser
+- Supports automatic updates through GitHub/Tampermonkey

 ## Installation